 There are many such questions that must be rattling around in your head.
 And since each of these questions have serious cost implications on your software development project, not just today but also in future, taking the right decision is the only option you have.
 We would recommend you to weigh in on these two things while selecting tech stacks:

 (i) Type of software project

-Type of software development project affects choices and thus the cost.
+The type of software development project affects choices and thus the cost.
 For example, if it is a backend web development project, your common choices for programming language would be either Java or Python.
-But if your project is of PC game development or enterprise app development, where memory management is not manual, then preferred programming language would be C++/C# because of its ecosystem, its closeness to hardware in OS and drivers.
+But if your project is PC game development or enterprise app development, where memory management is not manual, then the preferred programming language would be C++/C# because of its ecosystem, and its closeness to hardware in OS, and drivers.